angx-system/angeliax/SCHEMA.md

 **Add to base** — a node already held in the base's library is promoted into the Collection Log.
 Logged, signed, permanent.
-This is the only path into the Collection Log — a node cannot be added without first being replicated into the library.
+This is the only path into the Collection Log — a node cannot be added without first being replicated into the library, with one exception: the node whose external curation triggered Initialize Base enters the Collection Log immediately, verified by the same attestation that links it to the new base keypair.

 **Remove** — a node is removed from the Collection Log only.
 It remains in the base's library if the base steward chooses to keep